 If you use Gmail as your email provider to send messages from TwoToneDetect and you use two-step authentication, you’ll want to set up an application-specific password that TwoToneDetect can use with your Gmail account to prevent two-step authentication issues.
 For details on how to set this up, see this page.

-You might also need to allow “less secure” apps to access your Gmail account.
+If you don’t use two-step authentication, you might need to allow “less secure” apps to access your Gmail account.

 Some users have reported that Gmail sometimes blocks their messages as spam, and they have to contact Google to get the account unblocked.
+Users have also found that it helps to have all of the email and SMS addresses that you’re sending to in your Google “Contacts” to help reduce the chance that it becomes marked as spam by Google.
 As an alternative, Yahoo mail has been tested to work with TTD, and the email service of your internet service provider may be another option.
 If you can’t find a free email service that works reliably for you, feel free to contact me about setting up an email server through twotonedetect.net for a small fee.

 TwoToneDetect continuously checks the sound card input for audio.
 If the audio level exceeds a set threshold, the program measures the most dominant tone in the audio signal (even if it is not a true “tone”).
 If it sees a valid two tone or long tone page, it will start an alert thread that will record audio after the page, convert the recorded audio into AMR and MP3 format, and then send the audio as an email attachment.
 The program can also trigger external programs or scripts to run upon tone set detection.